Skip Navigation

 Translating Post-Based Sliders

-Slider Revolution allows you to create sliders that pull in data from your posts, such as, the post title, excerpt and featured image.
+Slider Revolution allows you to create sliders that pull in data from your posts, such as the post title, excerpt and featured image.
 To learn more, check out Slider Revolution’s guide on creating post-based sliders.

 Post-based sliders should have only one slide and its language option should be set to All Languages.
 This is because this one slide displays content coming from different posts.

-To translate post-based sliders, you need to make sure that you translate the posts you are displaying on your slider.
 See our Getting Started Guide to learn more about translating posts and different types of content on your website.

-If you have some text manually typed into your post-based slider, you need to first make it translatable.
+Important: If you have some text manually typed into your post-based slider, you need to first make it translatable.
 For example, let’s say you add a text layer and type in any text, such as “Learn More”.
 To translate this text, you need to wrap it in the wpml-string shortcode.
 You can then translate the text in String Translation.

 Here is an example of the shortcode you can insert into your post-based slider:

-[wpml-string context="WordPress"]Learn More[/wpml-string]
+[wpml-string context="MySlider"]Learn More[/wpml-string]

 • Learn More is an example of the text you want to translate.
 Here, you should input your own text.